 Sips Barcelona, the Most Talked-About Cocktail Bar

 In the sultry city of Barcelona, its streets lined with trendy and inviting spots, there’s one establishment drawing in every local and passerby, one little word on everyone’s lips: Sips Barcelona.
-Awarded in 2022 third place of the 50 Best Bars in the World, the marvellous ‘drinkery house’ is the conception of Simone Caporale and Marc Álvarez, two of the world’s leading bartenders whose collaboration lead to one of the most eagerly awaited openings of the year.
+Awarded in 2023 first place of the 50 Best Bars in the World.
+The marvellous ‘drinkery house’ is the conception of Simone Caporale and Marc Álvarez, two of the world’s leading bartenders whose collaboration led to one of the most eagerly awaited openings of the year.

-Separately, Marc and Simone ascended to the top of their craft, with Marc heading cocktail selections across six restaurants of Spain’s famous elBarri Group for 8 years, and Simone leading The Artesian in London’s Langham Hotel – named the world’s best bar on several occasions.
+Separately, Marc led cocktail selections across six restaurants of Spain’s famous elBarri Group for eight years.
+Simone led The Artesian in London’s Langham Hotel – named the world’s best bar on several occasions.

-Now, they’re out to really shake things up: in everything from its design to its offerings, Sips Barcelona is far from your average cocktail bar.
-It’s a stimulation of inspiration and amazement at outstandingly creative presentations, and a sophisticated, buzzing and open-to-all space without a trace of pretension.
+Now, they’re out to shake things up: Sips Barcelona is far from your average cocktail bar in everything from its design to its offerings.
+It’s a stimulation of inspiration and amazement at outstandingly creative presentations and a sophisticated, buzzing and open-to-all space without a trace of pretension.
 As evident in the months-long waiting list, a seat at Marc and Simone’s unique locale is a coveted thing – of course, anyone could have predicted that.

 Tell us how each of you first got into mixology and became two of Barcelona’s leading bartenders.